 Of course, those are only a few examples of apps with GPS functionality.
 We’re quite sure that if you take your smartphone and look carefully at all the apps you have, you’ll find other products of this type.

-GPS app guide: how to develop a location-based mobile app
+How to create a location-based mobile app

 If you want to create a GPS-based app, you should know that the process of app development involves multiple stages.

-Stage 1.
+Step 1.
 The location-based app development process starts with a kickoff meeting at which you’ll discuss project goals, requirements, and expected results.

-Stage 4.
+Step 4.
 When the product is built, it’s time for regression tests and bug fixing.
 For GPS solutions, special attention is paid to the accuracy of geolocation data.

-Stage 6.
+Step 6.
 When the client is fully satisfied, the solution is deployed in the client’s environment and published on the app marketplaces.